 100 James Herriot’s Treasury for Children by James Herriot- not really a chapter book but rather of collection of stories

-*For more books that make great first chapter book read-alouds, check out this list.—>First Chapter Book Read-Alouds
+*For more books that make great first chapter book read-alouds, check out these lists.

 Number 101 is for you to fill in on the list.
 It’s that one book when you close your eyes and think back to being snuggled up on someone’s lap, you vividly remember.
 That book is a must read with your kids.
 What book is it?
 I’d love to know.
 Share the title in the comments.

 As a thank you, I’ll send you a handy little reference sheet (color version and black & white) of 100 Books to Hear Before Kindergarten that you can take to the library, hang on the refrigerator, or share with families?